Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Automorphisms and Subgroups

 \begin{example} Consider the special inverse monoid

-Consider the Sch\"utzenberger graphs $\sgo$ and $S \Gamma (xy)$, which are easy to construct.
+Consider the Sch\"utzenberger graphs $\sgo$ and $S \Gamma (xy)$, which are easy to construct and are illustrated in Figures~\ref{Figexample_roi1_1} and \ref{Figexample_roi1_2}.
 It is easy to see that the former has no automorphisms (so the group of units is trivial), while the latter has an automorphism exchanging the vertices at the start and end of the path $xy$ coming from the Munn tree (so there is a subgroup $\mathbb{Z}_2$, which in fact is easily seen to be a maximal subgroup, in the $\GreenD$-class of $xy$).

-The maximal group image of this monoid (in other words, the group given by interpreting the monoid presentation as a group presentation) is easily seen to be the free product of an infinite cyclic group generated by $x$ and an order-$2$ cyclic group generated by $xy=p$.
+The maximal group image of this monoid (in other words, the group given by interpreting the monoid presentation as a group presentation) is easily seen to be the free product of an infinite cyclic group generated by $x$ and an order-$2$ cyclic group generated by $yx=p$.
 It is clear from considering $\sgo$ that it embeds into the Cayley graph of this group, so that the monoid is \roi\ by Proposition~\ref{roiequiv}.

-On the other hand, it is \textbf{not} E-unitary, since one can verify by constructing $S\Gamma(p^2)$ that the element $p^2$ is not idempotent. \end{example}
+On the other hand, this monoid is \textbf{not} E-unitary, since one can verify by constructing $S\Gamma(p^2)$ that the element $p^2$ is not idempotent. \end{example}

-In Section~\ref{sec_construction} below, we will construct further examples where the group of units is trivial and but arbitrary finite groups arise as maximal subgroups.
+In Section~\ref{sec_construction} below, we will construct further examples where the group of units is trivial but arbitrary finite groups arise as maximal subgroups.
 The example above and those in the following section are \roi\ but not $E$-unitary.
 We have not been able to construct an $E$-unitary special inverse monoid where the maximal subgroups do not embed in the group of units, nor to prove that such a monoid cannot exist.
-Similarly, we do not know if there are stronger restrictions on the behaviour subgroups in the 1-relator case.
+Similarly, we do not know if there are stronger restrictions on the behaviour of subgroups in the 1-relator case.
 In these cases we do not even know if a trivial group of units implies that all subgroups are trivial.
+We shall see shortly (Theorem~\ref{thm_disjoint}) that one case in which subgroups \textbf{do} have to embed in the group of units is for $\GreenD$-classes of an \roi\ special inverse monoid such that the corresponding block decomposition as given by Lemma~\ref{truelemma} is disjoint (see Remark~\ref{remark_disjointness} above):